 Their award-winning team of journalists have chronicled the growing technology landscape in Ireland diligently and now every week thousands of readers from Ireland and Europe, Silicon Valley and the rest of the world, come to Siliconrepublic to be informed on vital issues affecting the technology business, start-ups, academia, CIOs and IT decision makers, as well as emerging areas like innovation and discovery, green tech and the digital lifestyle.

-The post Tackling plastic pollution with a potentially profitable recycling solution appeared first on Silicon Republic.
+The post Could a collision with a wandering planet have brought water to Earth? appeared first on Silicon Republic.

-The post Human superiority challenged after surprising discovery in tiny bears appeared first on Silicon Republic.
+The post ‘Bio ghost’ of mighty mouse reveals important colourful discovery appeared first on Silicon Republic.

 More vast oceans could be hiding beneath the surface of Pluto than we once thought, hidden by an insulating layer of gas.

 The post Pluto discovery suggests vast oceans hide beneath gassy bubble appeared first on Silicon Republic.

 When it comes to helping your bowels move everything they need to, coffee is ideal, but it’s nothing to do with caffeine.

 The post Study finds what happens in your stomach when you drink coffee appeared first on Silicon Republic.

 Irish secondary school student Adam Kelly will rub shoulders with Nobel dignitaries after being named one of the world’s brightest young students at ISEF 2019.

 The post Irish quantum computing prodigy to attend Nobel Prize event after award win appeared first on Silicon Republic.